ngdeconf/ng-de.org/workshops/angular-pwa/index.md

 ---
 layout: section
-title: NG-Girls - NG-DE 2019 - Angular Conference - 2019 in Berlin
+title: Architectures for Enterprise Applications - Workshop with Manfred Steyer - NG-DE 2019 - Angular Conference - Berlin
 description: >
   NG-DE is a non-profit conference organised for the community, by the community.
-  We create an open, diverse and welcoming conference with fantastic speakers and a warm and friendly environment.
+In this interactive seminar by Manfred Steyer you will develop a critical understanding for planning and implementing large enterprise applications with Angular.
-workshop_id: ng-girls
+workshop_id: angular-pwa
 ---

 {% include workshop.html workshop_id=page.workshop_id %}